DrMMZ/DrMMZ.github.io/README.md

 **[NumPy Implementation of Fully Connected Neural Networks](https://github.com/DrMMZ/drmmz.github.io/blob/master/NN_numpy.ipynb)**

-Implemented a fully connected L-layer ReLU network for any integer L>0 with L1 or L2-regularized softmax loss and stochastic gradient descent in Numpy.
+Implemented a vectorized fully connected L-layer ReLU network for any integer L>0 with L1 or L2-regularized softmax loss and stochastic gradient descent in Numpy.

 The implementation is based on *Derivatives in fully connected neural networks* by Ming Ming Zhang.
 In addition, numeric stability and gradients checking are added.